-The Glass-Steagall Act is a 1933 law separated investment banking from retail banking.
+The Glass-Steagall Act is a 1933 law that separated investment banking from retail banking.
 Investment banks organized the initial sales of stocks, called an initial public offering.
 They facilitated mergers and acquisitions.
 Many of them operated their own hedge funds.
 Retail banks took deposits, managed checking accounts, and made loans.